Rules & Safety

 - Please follow additional sign instructions throughout this facility.

-- St. Charles Park District is not responsible for lost or stolen items.
+- St. Charles Park District is not responsible for lost, stolen or damaged items.

 - Food and beverages must be kept in personal bags and only consumed at The Dive or in designated concession areas.